Do's & Don'ts of Group Discussion Round of Top MBA Colleges

 4) Allow Others to Speak

 Do not interrupt others during the GD.
 Even if you don’t agree with their points do not stop them from speaking.
 Instead make a mental note and state your points when it’s your turn.
-This will show that you are not desperate to blow your own trumpet and are mindful of other people’s opinion.
+This will show that you are mindful of other people’s opinion and not desperate to prove a point.

 5) Don’t be Aggressive

 Speak politely and clearly.
 Use simple language to convey your thoughts without being irritable.
-Don’t be aggressive even if you need to disagree with someone.
+Don’t be aggressive even if you disagree with someone.
 Express yourself calmly and politely.

 6) Maintain Positive Attitude